 Secretary of State slammed by Police Federation NI as ‘out of touch’

-Liam Kelly, chair of the Police Federation for Northern Ireland said Chris Heaton-Harris has declined to meet them.
+Liam Kelly, chairman of the Police Federation for Northern Ireland said Chris Heaton-Harris has declined to meet them.

 The Northern Ireland Secretary has been slammed by a rank and file police officers’ representative organisation as being “out of touch”.